Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 Before the `OnUpdate()` of the system executes, the system dispatcher registers it with the `LatiosWorld` as the active running system.
-From there, the `LatiosWorld` forwards all `Dependency` updates to that system and also records a list of all `Entity`-`ICollectionComponent` pairs which have been accessed and need their internal `JobHandle`s updated.
+From there, the `LatiosWorld` forwards all `Dependency` updates to that system and also records a list of all `Entity`-`ICollectionComponent` pairs which have been retrieved and need their internal `JobHandle`s updated.
 After the `OnUpdate` finishes, the system dispatcher passes the final `Dependency` to the `LatiosWorld` which then commits the `Dependency` to the internal storage.